 WordPress powers an astonishing 70 million posts published monthly (2.33 million daily, 17 posts per second).
 But this scale comes with complexity: users regularly report spending 2-5 hours monthly on maintenance tasks like updates, security patches, and troubleshooting plugin conflicts.
 The top complaint?
 "I just wanted a website, not a second job as a system administrator."

 In this comprehensive guide, we've tested and ranked the 10 best WordPress alternatives for 2026.
 Whether you need a portfolio, a blog, or a business site, you'll find options that give you your time back.
+If you're specifically looking for link-in-bio tools, check our Linktree alternatives guide.
+For design-focused builders, see our best alternatives to Squarespace in 2026 comparison.
+And for a broader look at portfolio-specific platforms, read our ultimate guide to portfolio builder alternatives.

 Quick Comparison: Best WordPress Alternatives at a Glance